DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: EXPERIMENTS

-The SAR water detection dataset is acquired entirely by the GaoFen-3 satellite, using a spatial resolution of 5 meters and HH polarization mode.
-It is also divided into training, validation, and test sets for model development and evaluation.
-To facilitate experimentation, the data are cropped into patches of size 512×512 pixels.
-The training and validation sets are constructed from 11 SAR image scenes collected from regions such as Shaanxi, Jiangxi, and Anhui.
-After cropping, the image patches are randomly shuffled and split into training and validation sets in a 9:1 ratio, resulting in 9,819 training samples and 1,091 validation samples.
-The test set is independently constructed from 4 image scenes collected from Hunan, Hubei, and Henan Provinces, yielding a total of 6,593 test samples after cropping.
+To validate the water detection capability of SAR foundation models, a dedicated dataset is constructed, independently curated, and entirely disentangled from the SARSense dataset, to rigorously assess the generalization performance of our foundation model across diverse downstream tasks.
+As shown in Table \ref{tab:sarsense_fixed}, the dataset is acquired exclusively by the GaoFen-3 satellite, with a spatial resolution of 5 meters and HH polarization.
+For experimentation, the data are cropped into patches of 512×512 pixels, including training, validation, and test sets.
+The training and validation sets are constructed from 11 SAR image scenes collected from regions such as Shaanxi, Jiangxi, and Anhui, and the image patches are randomly shuffled and split into training and validation sets in a 9:1 ratio, resulting in 9,819 training samples and 1,091 validation samples.
+The test set is independently constructed from 4 image scenes collected from Hunan, Hubei, and Henan provinces, yielding a total of 6,593 test samples after cropping, with the training and validation sets remaining completely disjoint from the test set.

-The training and validation sets are completely disjoint from the test set.
-Moreover, the significant geographic diversity among the image sources ensures the dataset reflects real-world application scenarios and provides a solid basis for comprehensively evaluating the generalization capability of water detection models.